 Just for having the IHG Premier Card you get Platinum status for as long as you have the card.
 This will post to your account automatically, and that’s determined based on having the correct IHG Rewards Club number linked to your account.

-While the status will post within 6-8 weeks, in practice it usually posts much faster than that.
+While the terms state that the status will post within six to eight weeks, in practice it usually posts much faster than that.

 Score a room upgrade with IHG Platinum status

 The IHG Premier Card is an all around worthwhile card.
 Between the Platinum status, fourth night free on awards, and an annual free night, I’d say this card is well worth getting if you’re eligible.

 Best of all, at the moment the card is offering a best-ever welcome bonus of 140,000 points upon completing minimum spending, which is awesome.